magoun/sccodes-php-track/README.md

     * ~~Guzzle starter is in helpers.php~~
     * ~~[Guzzle Docs](http://docs.guzzlephp.org/en/stable/quickstart.html)~~
     * ~~[ ] Verify that Org names have been updated in the API~~
-- [ ] Create logic that filters events by organization type
-- [ ] Add links to organizations in the orgs view
 - [x] Abstract orgs display out of template
     * @yield and @section tags
 - [x] Create general template ~~with header / footer~~